Is Autism Common?

 Are Rates of Autism Rising?

 Along with autism prevalence rates, the CDC also calculates how these rates change over time.
 In 2000, 1 in 150 children were diagnosed with autism.
 Since then, autism rates have increased steadily, roughly 6 to 15% year over year.
 Autism now ranks as the fastest-growing developmental disability in the United States.
-Despite issues in low- and middle-income countries in the accuracy of reporting autism statistics, global rates of autism are also on the rise
+Autism statistics are not always accurate in low-and middle-income countries.
+However, global rates of autism are also on the rise

-As autism rates continue to rise in the United States researchers have questioned whether it’s a true rise in the incidence or simply improvements in diagnoses and community education.
+Researchers in the United States are questioning whether the increasing autism rates are due to better diagnoses and education.
 By measuring the prevalence of autism in adults, teens, and young children ages four to eight, the CDC estimates whether prevalence continues to increase, decrease, or remain stable.
 At this time, the CDC data indicates ASD is indeed on the rise in young children.

 Other Trends in Autism Statistics